 - Leave for Center City.

-- Dinner in Old City: Spasso Italian Grill, Fork Restaurant, High Street on Market or another Old City restaurant.
+- Dinner in Old City: Spasso Italian Grill, Fork Restaurant, High Street on Market, or another Old City restaurant.

 - Desert – Walk to Ice cream at The Franklin Fountain.

 - Check-in to your hotel in Center City.
 Be sure to book your hotel in advance.
+There are lots of choices including at least 8 highly reputable boutique inns and hotels to choose from.

 - Grab breakfast near your hotel using Yelp to see which places people are talking about.